Tendon health by Ray Sahelian, M.D. Info on tendon injury

 2007.

-Q. Good day to the staff at Sr. Sahelian's website.
-I'd like to know if Dr. Sahelian knows of any particular foods or nutrients or supplements that are effective in aiding healing and repair/rebuilding of ligaments and tendons.
+Q. I'd like to know if are aware of any particular foods or nutrients or supplements that are effective in aiding healing and repair/rebuilding of ligaments and tendons.
 I ask this as a Physical Therapist (intern) who's particularly interested in Sports medicine and sports injuries.
 I'm aware of glucosamine and chondroitn and the nutrient MSM for healing of cartilage in joint structures, but are there nutrients that enhance healing of tendons and ligaments?
 Would glucosamine, chondroitin and MSM also play a role in healing of these structures?

 A. We have not seen any specific studies addressing the issue of tendons and ligaments in terms of nutritional supplements, but this is a good question and we will keep this in mind.